nushell/nushell.github.io/lang-guide/lang-guide.md

 In the first syntax, the headers are separated from the data cells using a semicolon(`;`).
 The semicolon separator is mandatory in this syntax to create a table.
 It must follow the headers.

 The second syntax is simply a list of records.
 This plays on the Nushell data model, which sees a list of records as equivalent to a table.
 This is used in cases where the length of a table may not be known ahead of time.
 In such a case, a stream of records likewise represents a table.

+#### Commands that use table

+- table
+- ls
+- ps
+-sys
+- select
+- get
+- where
+- range

+Note: Almost all of Nushell's filter commands work with tables For a longer list see: 'help commands | where category == filters'.

 ### Closure